skip-to-content-text

 How to Reduce the Risk of Prostate Cancer

-2. Eat fresh fruits and vegetables.
+2. Eat seasonal fruit and vegetables regularly.
 Tomatoes, broccoli, blueberries and cauliflower contain nutrients that can help slow the spread of cancer.
-In addition, eating large portions of fruits and vegetables reduces the temptation to snack on junk food.

-3. Eat "good fats".
-Olive oil, fish, nuts and avocados all contain omega 3 fats.
-Avoid partially hydrogenated fats (also called trans fats) contained in many packaged foods.
+3. Consume 'good fats'.
+Olive oil, fish, nuts and avocados all contain omega-3 fats.
+Avoid partially hydrogenated fats, which are contained in many packaged foods.

-6. Consume alcohol in moderation.
+5. Limit alcohol consumption.
 High alcohol consumption weakens the immune system and exposes you to the risk of many diseases, including cancer.
-In addition, people under the influence of alcohol often overeat: a combination that can cause obesity, a risk factor for prostate cancer.

-9. Add yoga to your workout routine.
-Stress increases the risk of developing many diseases, including prostate cancer.
+7. Try yoga to reduce stress, a risk factor for several diseases, including prostate cancer.
 Yoga therapy increases blood flow and relieves stress.
-In addition, it increases flexibility and muscle tone, to the benefit of the whole body.
+It also increases flexibility and muscle tone.